juek/LazyLoadingSections/README.md

 * Sections need do be *edited and saved after* the CSS class was applied
 * The Lazy Loading effect will only take place for logged-off users
 * Works basically with all section types *except* wrapper sections
-* Visitors need to have JavaScript enabled
+* Visitors either need to have JavaScript enabled or opt-out (via a session cookie)

 See also [Typesetter Home](http://www.typesettercms.com), [Typesetter on GitHub](https://github.com/Typesetter/Typesetter), [Lazy loading (Wikipedia)](https://en.wikipedia.org/wiki/Lazy_loading)